 The Pure Tone multi-contact jack was invented by Dave Linsk, lead guitarist of the International recording group Overkill.
-The jack was created as a r9638_500x500esult of constant failures of the current production jack models that have been available on the market until now.
+The jack was created as a result of constant failures of the current production jack models that have been available on the market until now.
 As it turns out, the 100 year old audio jack design really needed some changes to make it road worthy!

 The standard jack utilizes a pressure ground and a single hot positive connection; as actual grounds are not connected to the sleeve, the pressure of the tip dictates how good the ground is, resulting in inferior sound quality (I.e., that “static sound”).
 Not only is the signal strength compromised and weaker, the actual sound is inferior because you never have a solid ground and the poor connection at the tip contact is so minimal.